 Geddis graduated from Ulster University with First Class Honours in Fine Art – his 2013 degree show drew acclaim at national level (RDS’s James White Prize for Drawing).

-His work is included in the NICS, Arts Council, Lisburn and Castlereagh City Council and Ulster University Art Collections and was recently exhibited in Finland/ Washington DC.
+His work is included in the NICS, Arts Council of Northern Ireland, Ballinglen Museum of Contemporary Art, Lisburn and Castlereagh City Council and Ulster University Art Collections and was recently exhibited in Finland, London and Washington DC.
 Geddis recently received the 2017 Anna Cheyne Biennial Award.

 Curriculum Vitae Dr MICHAEL GEDDIS MVB, BA (Hons), MSc, MSc COMM, C Biol, MRSB, MRCVS | Visual Artist based in Northern Ireland